Barista FIRE Redefines Retirement and Freedom – Here’s How to Achieve It

 Social Benefits

-A big reason why many people choose to pursue barista FI is the social interactions.
-Often, retiring from a job causes you to lose out on the social connections you’ve built.
-It’s hard to transition from seeing people daily to never seeing anyone.
-Often you will find that the coworkers you labored with for years aren’t your friends, and you will never hear from them again upon leaving your job.
+Retiring from a job may impact the social connections you’ve built.
+Often, you will find that the coworkers you labored with for years aren’t your friends, and you will never hear from them again upon leaving your job.

 How to Achieve Barista Fire